Continental margin

 A continental margin is the outer edge of continental crust abutting oceanic crust under coastal waters.
+The continental margin consists of three different features: the continental rise, the continental slope, and the continental shelf.
 It is one of the three major zones of the ocean floor, the other two being deep-ocean basins and mid-ocean ridges.
-The continental margin consists of three different features: the continental rise, the continental slope, and the continental shelf.
-The continental shelf is the relatively shallow water area found in proximity to continents.
 Continental margins constitute about 28% of the oceanic area.

-Zones of the continental margin
+Subzones

-The continental shelf is the portion of the continental margin that transitions from the shore out towards to ocean.
+The continental shelf is the relatively shallow water area found in proximity to continents; it is the portion of the continental margin that transitions from the shore out towards the ocean.
 Continental shelves are believed to make up 7% of the sea floor.
 The width of continental shelves worldwide varies in the range of 0.03–1500 km.
 The continental shelf is generally flat, and ends at the shelf break, where there is a drastic increase in slope angle: The mean angle of continental shelves worldwide is 0° 07′, and typically steeper closer to the coastline than it is near the shelf break.

 At the shelf break begins the continental slope, which can be 1–5 km above the deep-ocean floor.
 The continental slope often exhibits features called submarine canyons.
-Submarine canyons often cut into the continental shelves deeply, with near vertical sides, and continue to cut the morphology to the abyssal plain.
-These canyons are often V-shaped, and can sometime enlarge onto the continental shelf.
+Submarine canyons often cut into the continental shelves deeply, with near-vertical sides, and continue to cut the morphology to the abyssal plain.

+These canyons are often V-shaped and can sometimes enlarge onto the continental shelf.
 At the base of the continental slope, there is a sudden decrease in slope angle, and the sea floor begins to level out towards the abyssal plain.
 This portion of the seafloor is called the continental rise, and marks the outermost zone of the continental margin.